 Newly appointed ECDP participants will also be subject to the normal six-month contractual probation period which applies to all new University staff.

 5.2 Objectives and Targets - Annual Objectives and Progress

 Regular progress review and monitoring will be led by the immediate line manager and the Head of School/Director of Research Institute.
 The University will require evidence of sustained performance and satisfactory progress towards completion of the programme within the relevant timescale/s.
 This evidence will be gathered via the annual PDR exercise which will capture objectives set at each stage of the programme and will track progress, taking into account any outstanding activities or development required to meet the relevant promotion criteria or other identified career steps.

 The VP/Head of College (or nominee), with oversight from the ECDP Board of Review, will review the completed PDR form and may communicate feedback and/or require amendments to objectives before endorsing and ratifying progress to the next stage of the programme.

 While feedback to inform promotion planning may be provided through the ECDP process, formal promotion case handling remains as per the established academic promotion procedures.

 The primary aim of this procedure is to ensure the required performance standards are understood and to support the staff member to achieve them, and where relevant to regularly consider necessary career planning.
 At any time, where there is insufficient progress towards completion of the programme, and where the normal review mechanisms highlight serious concerns regarding progress, there shall be a dialogue including the VP/Head of College (or nominee), a Board of Review representative, the relevant Head of School/Director of Research Institute and the College Head of HR to consider whether suitable progress is being made relative to the objectives set in line with normal ECDP expectations, in order to agree appropriate actions to support the staff member going forward.

 6. ECDP Board of Review

-The ECDP Board of Review is answerable to Professor Neal Juster, Senior Vice-Principal, who has overall responsibility for ECDP.
+The ECDP Board of Review is answerable to Professor Frank Coton, Vice-Principal (Academic Planning & Technological Innovation), who has overall responsibility for ECDP.
 It will: